The IT Department and ERP Systems

 The consequences of IT overreliance risk can be severe for both the organization and its stakeholders.
 Some potential consequences include:

-Inaccurate financial statements: If an IT system takes part in the governance of the financial reporting cycle is unreliable or prone to errors, it can result in inaccurate financial statements.
+Inaccurate financial statements.
+Inaccurate financial statements from unreliable IT systems erode trust, causing potential legal and financial consequences for the organization.
 This can lead to a lack of trust and confidence in the organization, as well as potential legal and financial consequences.

-Legal and regulatory consequences: Inaccurate financial reporting can also have legal and regulatory consequences, such as fines and penalties from regulatory bodies or shareholder lawsuits.
+Legal and regulatory consequences.
+Inaccurate financial reporting also have legal and regulatory consequences, such as fines and penalties from regulatory bodies or shareholder lawsuits.

 What are the Ways to mitigate IT overreliance risk:

 There are several steps that organizations can take to mitigate the risk of IT overreliance in financial reporting: